FAQs

 How do I apply for the GNMP Match?

-Candidates must apply to both PMCV and directly to each health service listed in their preferences.
+You must apply to both PMCV and each Health Service you list in your preferences.

-PMCV manages the video interview, referee reports, candidate preferences, and runs the allocation algorithm.
+• PMCV Application: Create an account on the GNMP website and complete the online application.
+PMCV manages video interviews, referee reports, preferences, and the allocation algorithm.

 What is the Career Intentions Statement?